-Click Notes in the stage window heading, then enter some comments.

-You can calso add comments to the select report summary, for example, information on which material was finally selected, and the reasons why, providing full traceability of the material selection.
+- ✤ Click Notes in the stage window heading, then enter some comments. - You can also add comments to the selection report summary and include, for example, information on which material was finally selected and the reasons why, to provide full traceability of the material selection.

+4. Reports

+Comparison Selection Selection

+Report Project Settings

+Summary

-4. Reports Selection Report Project Summary Title Limit Author Company Notes
+Title Limit

+Author

+Company

+Notes